Imperial delays Aspen start-up to late-2023

-Aspen is a solvent-assisted, steam-assisted gravity drainage (SA-SAGD) facility, located about 15 km west of Fort McKay.
+Aspen is a solvent-assisted, steam-assisted gravity drainage (SA-SAGD) facility, located about 15 km east of Fort McKay.
 The $2.6 billion project was sanctioned last November, for the first phase of 75,000 bbl/day.
 Construction was expected to begin later this year, with first oil expected in 2022.

 Due to the nature of the winter drilling season, Imperial says start-up will likely be delayed about 1-year.